halehawk/ASAP/CONTRIBUTING.md

 For example, we can add a nice background picture to the `static/images/backgrounds` folder or add a new software project description markdown file to the `content/software` folder.

 - **Push your local changes toward remote GitHub Repo.**\
-Once we are done with our changes and they look good to us (e.g., check them through `hugo serve` locally), we could push these local changes to the remote ASAP Repo by the following commands:\
+Once we are done with our changes and they look good to us (e.g., check them through the `hugo serve` command), we could push these local changes to the remote ASAP Repo by the following commands:
 ```
-git add /path_to_your_changed_files
+git add /paths_to_your_changed_files
 git commit -m "message to describe what you have done"
 git push
 ```